Updated 27th July 2023

 In my experience, employer training is usually led by the job role you are performing.
 Ensuring that you have the skills and knowledge to remain current and up to date in your role.
-Often particular focus is on legislative or health and safety requirements.
+Often particular focus is on legislative or health and safety requirements when budgets are tight.

 Employers often have a formula or an amount per ‘head’ for a training budget.
 Therefore, it can be tricky to secure funding for your own personal development if it is not deemed a requirement of your role.

-A recent study by www.Undercoverrecruiter.com revealed that 1,400 people survey found that almost half of them (49%) didn’t believe that their employer was offering them enough learning and development opportunities.
+A previous study by www.Undercoverrecruiter.com revealed that 1,400 people survey found that almost half of them (49%) didn’t believe that their employer was offering them enough learning and development opportunities.

 Here are 8 reasons why training and development is important to your business.